 Yellow stools may be the result of problems like intestinal infections, poor digestion, celiac disease or due to a high fat diet.

-Observing the color, shape, and smell of feces is important so you can identify health problems, because they change according to how the bowel and other organs work.
+Observing the color, shape, and smell of stools is important so you can identify health problems, because they change according to how the bowel and other organs work.

 1. Diet rich in fats